-Final average salary is the average of the wages earned in the three highest consecutive years.
-For Tier 1 members who joined on or after June 17, 1971, each year of final average salary is limited to no more than 20 percent of the previous year.
+Final average salary is the average of the wages earned in the three highest consecutive years of employment.
+For Tier 1 members who joined on or after June 17, 1971, each year used in the final average salary calculation is limited to no more than 20 percent of the previous year.
 For Tier 2 members, each year of final average salary is limited to no more than 20 percent of the average of the previous two years.